TUESDAY MORNINGS WERE COSTING £3,400. HE FINALLY SAW WHY.

 Posted on: July 14, 2025

 Rob manages three commercial buildings.
-He’s juggling everything from maintenance to meter readings, often relying on gut feel and scattered spreadsheets.
+He is juggling everything from maintenance to meter readings, often relying on gut feel and scattered spreadsheets.

 “I just assumed it was people coming in earlier, or the heating system kicking in a bit harder after the Monday lull.”